 Can You Get A Car Loan After A Consumer Proposal?

-Can You Qualify For A Car Loan After A Consumer Proposal With A Private Lender?
+Car Loan After A Consumer Proposal With A Bank

 After a consumer proposal, you’ll want to prove to your lender that you’ve made timely payments and successfully completed the program.
-Even though the lender will still see the “R7” rating on your credit report — which means you’ve made arrangements to settle your debts with creditors — any supporting documentation will prove that you were able to keep your end of the bargain with previous lenders to get your financial health back on track.
+This will show your lender you were able to keep your end of the bargain with previous lenders to get your financial health back on track.

-Can You Qualify For A Car Loan After A Consumer Proposal With A Bank?
+Car Loan After A Consumer Proposal With A Private Lender

 Best Bad Credit Car Loan Lenders In Canada